k10v/k10v.github.io/_posts/2018-02-25-Solving-Bongard-problems-with-deep-learning.md

 layout: post
 ---

-Bongard problmes are named after their inventor, Soviet computer scientist Mikhail Bongard, who was working on pattern recognition in the 1960s.
+Bongard problems are named after their inventor, Soviet computer scientist Mikhail Bongard, who was working on pattern recognition in the 1960s.
 He designed 100 of this puzzles, to be a good benchmark for pattern recognition abilities, and they seem to be challenging for both people and algorithms.
 Here is an example:

 ![](/assets/images/bp/p006.gif)
 *Figure 1.*